 Can a DUI be dismissed in Illinois?

 Yes, DUI charges can be dismissed if your defense attorney successfully challenges the traffic stop, the chemical testing procedures, or any constitutional violations that may have occurred.
-An experienced DUI defense lawyer will carefully assess your case to determine if dismissal is achievable based on your specific circumstances.
+Every case is different, and an experienced DUI lawyer can evaluate whether dismissal is possible based on the facts of your case.

 How do I get my license back after a DUI in Illinois?

-Restoring your driver’s license depends on whether you are dealing with a suspension or a full revocation.
-When your license is suspended, you could be eligible for a Monitoring Device Driving Permit or full reinstatement once the suspension period is over.
+The process to get your license back depends on whether it was suspended or revoked.
+For suspensions, you may be eligible for a Monitoring Device Driving Permit or full reinstatement after completing the suspension period.
 For revocations, you must go through a formal reinstatement process that includes an alcohol and drug evaluation and, in some cases, a Secretary of State hearing.

 Why Choose Combs Waterkotte for DUI Defense in Jacksonville, IL